niklasiivari/agx-emulsion/README.md

 A `napari` window should appear.
 In `napari` I usually set the theme to `Light` because I find it easier to judge exposure with a white background.
 Go to `File >> Preferences >> Appearance >> Theme >> Light`.
 Also, `napari` is not color-managed and expects the video output to be treated as raw sRGB values.
 The way I am working is to set the color profile of screen and operating system to an sRGB profile.

 ## GUI
 Launch the GUI by running the file `agx_emulsion/gui/main.py`.
-The gui is based on `napari` (Qt) and `magicgui` that are not color-managed, so probably a poor choice but a temporary quick solution for fast prototyping.
+It is recommended to use a 1080p or higher resolution screen to fit all the controls.
+The GUI is based on `napari` (Qt) and `magicgui` that are not color-managed, so probably a poor choice but a temporary quick solution for fast prototyping.
 You should load an image that you converted from a raw file and kept linear, I usually save in PNG 16-bit sRGB to preserve the dynamic range.
 It is important to export in sRGB because the conversion from RGB to spectral data at the very beginning of the pipeline (using `colour.recovery.RGB_to_sd_Mallett2019`) uses the method in [3] for simplicity and computational efficiency.
 More advanced methods are required to recover spectral data from large color gamut RGB color spaces.
 Play with the parameters and press `Run` to run the simulation.
 In order to correctly load a 16-bit PNG file there is a small widget called `filepicker` that will import correctly the image as a new layer.

 > [!TIP]